ROCm/rocSHMEM/docs/api/coll.rst

 .. cpp:function:: __device__ void rocshmem_ctx_TYPENAME_wg_broadcast(rocshmem_ctx_t ctx, rocshmem_team_t team, TYPE *dest, const TYPE *source, int nelems, int pe_root)

-  :param ctx:    Context with which to perform this collective
+  :param ctx:    Context with which to perform this collective.
-  :param team:   The team participating in the collective
+  :param team:   The team participating in the collective.
-  :param dest:   Destination address; Must be an address on the
+  :param dest:   Destination address.
+Must be an address on the
-                 symmetric heap
+                 symmetric heap.
-  :param source: Source address; Must be an address on the symmetric
+  :param source: Source address.
+Must be an address on the symmetric
-                 heap
+                 heap.
-  :param nelems: Number of data blocks transferred per pair of PEs
+  :param nelems: Number of data blocks transferred per pair of PEs.
-  :returns:      None
+  :returns:      None.

 **Description:**
 This routine performs a broadcast across PEs in the team.